krzentner/language-world/data/text-davinci-003/goal_md/button-press-topdown-wall-3.md

     Steps:  1.
-Put gripper around the short wall from the left  2.
-Line the gripper up with the button from the left  3.
+Line up gripper to the wall  2.
+Push the gripper into the wall  3.
+Drop gripper around the button  4.
 Push down on the button from the top
-    To push the button down from above with the short wall in the way, we need to first put the gripper around the short wall from the left.
-    - When robot's gripper is not around short wall and gripper is not vertically aligned with short wall, move the robot's gripper until the robot's gripper is around short wall and gripper is closed
-    To reach around the wall, the gripper needs to be lowered and closed.
+    We need to adjust the gripper's movement so that it lines up with the button while pushing against the wall.
-    - When the robot's gripper is around short wall, move the robot's gripper until the robot's gripper is left of the button Now the gripper is in a comfortable position to the right of the button and the wall, so it can be lined up with the button from the left.
+    - When the robot's gripper is not in front of the wall, move the robot's gripper until the robot's gripper is in front of the wall
+    If the gripper is in front of the wall, push it into the wall to make sure the two are aligned.
-    - When the robot's gripper is left of the button and the robot's gripper is not vertically aligned with the button, move the robot's gripper until the robot's gripper is vertically aligned with the button and the robot's gripper is still around the short wall
+    - When the robot's gripper is in front of the wall and the robot's gripper is not around the button, move the robot's gripper until the robot's gripper is around the button
-    Now that the gripper is lined up from the left, push down on the button from the top.
+    Now that the gripper is around the button, we can push down on it from above.
-    - When the robot's gripper is vertically aligned with the button and the robot's gripper is around the short wall, move the robot's gripper until the robot's gripper is near the button
+    - When the robot's gripper is around the button, move the robot's gripper until the robot's gripper is near the button